Supreme Court of the United States in 2023

 Another major component of the MAHA section focuses on rural healthcare, an issue that has become increasingly urgent as rural hospitals close and rural healthcare systems become increasingly stressed, as I discussed in this prior blog post.

 This bill proposes expanding programs affecting rural healthcare including the Distance Learning and Telemedicine Program, the Community Facilities Program, and the Rural Hospital Technical Assistance Program.
 The Rural Hospital Technical Assistance Program is codified within the bill with the goal of “improv[ing] the financial and operational sustainability of rural healthcare facilities, bolstering essential health services for rural residents and preventing hospital closures in their hometowns.”
-This program originally received funding through the Rural Development Hospital Technical Assistance Program Act of 2025, which was appropriated up to $2 million per year from 2025-2029.
+This program originally received funding through the Rural Development Hospital Technical Assistance Program Act of 2025, which appropriated up to $2 million per year from 2025-2029.
 The proposed Farm Bill extends that funding window, restating the maximum funding for the fiscal years 2027-2031.
-As I mentioned in this blog post, politicians use policy packages such as this to signal their support of rural farms, families, systems, etc. but the monetary value proposed is insignificant to the cause.
-Here, $2 million spread between the countless rural healthcare systems that are in serious need is negligible.
+As I mentioned in this blog post, politicians use policy packages such as this to signal their support of rural farms, families, systems, etc..
+Yet the monetary value proposed in each case is insignificant to the cause.
+Here, $2 million spread among the countless rural healthcare systems that are in serious need is negligible.

 Proposition 12 Section